hsf-training/hsf-training-cicd/_episodes/15-homework.md

 teaching: 0
 exercises: 30
 objectives:
-  - Add testing to the awesome-analysis-statistics repository.
+  - Add more testing, perhaps to statistics.
 questions:
   - If you have any, ask on mattermost!
 hidden: false